Content Production Process: How to Scale Content Creation

 - Continually optimize your content production by looking at organic search traffic, conducting audits, measuring engagement, tracking conversions, and utilizing behavioral analytics.

-Fortune 1000 sites like Intel or major ecommerce sites like Macy’s, for example, can’t rely solely on weekly blog posts or product page SEO if they want to see organic returns.
+Fortune 1000 sites like Intel or major ecommerce sites like Macy’s, for example, can’t rely solely on a strong blog strategy or on-page optimization if they want to see organic returns.
 Sites with thousands of product pages and millions of visitors must approach content differently.

 So, how can you move toward 10X content production – without putting in 10X the work?
-By building a process for every part of the strategy and by implementing content atomization to create multiple iterations of core content pieces.
+Build a process for every part of the strategy and implement content atomization to create multiple iterations of core content pieces.

-Here’s how to make sure it all comes together:
+Here’s how to make sure your content marketing efforts all comes together:

 Define content goals